15 Reasons Many Retirees End Up Broke (And How You Can Avoid It)

 The first few years of retirement can feel like a long weekend.
 No alarm clock, no meetings, no stress, so you spend like you’re making up for lost time.
 Travel, hobbies, gadgets, restaurants, it all adds up fast.

+The problem?
 You’re burning through cash without realizing this phase has to stretch for decades.
 More time doesn’t mean more money.
-That’s why building a smart budget that separates the must-haves from the nice-to-haves is everything.

 Not Saving Enough